When you’re trying to improve your performance in-game, one of the first things that you should look at is your peripheral setup.

 The first thing you’ll have to determine is your budget.
 If you’re trying to save money, then you’ll find plenty of reliable optical mice available that perform better than laser models at the same cost.

 On the other hand, if you’re willing to spend more on superior tracking quality, a high-end laser mouse will still be your best choice.
-You’ll also have to consider the kind of surface that you’re working on and whether or not you prefer to use a trackpad.
+You’ll also have to consider the kind of surface that you’re working on and whether or not you prefer to use a mousepad.

 For users that need as much precision as possible, a laser can sometimes be too finicky.
 In the end, an optical mouse will usually be the best choice for most buyers, mainly due to their superior value for money over laser models.
 This also applies to a trackball mouse where users are often looking for precise movements.
 See our best trackball mouse guide to see a selection of mice using both laser and optical.